 PHYS 325SL.
-Principles of STEM Communication, 2 hours, Offered periodically

-Develop communication skills in the STEM disciplines and become familiar with tools used to help communicate STEM concepts.
+Principles of STEM Communication, 2 credits, offered periodically familiar with tools used to help communicate STEM concepts.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.
 Same as CSC 325SL and MATH 325SL.